Vikersundbakken

 Vikersundbakken or Vikersund Hill is a ski flying hill at Vikersund in Modum, Norway.
 It is one of the two largest purpose-built ski flying hills in the world.
-Nine world records have been set there, including the current record of 253.5 meters, set by Stefan Kraft.
+Nine world records have been set there.
 The complex consists of a large hill, a normal hill and several training hills.

 The hill originally constructed by Kristian Hovde was opened in 1936 as a large hill.
 It was rebuilt as ski flying hill in 1964, and was modified in 1989, 1999 and 2010.
 The present large hill was built in 1988.
 Vikersundbakken was the first ski flying hill to receive floodlights in 2006.
 It has hosted the FIS Ski Flying World Championships in 1977, 1990, 2000, 2012 and 2022.